artbyrab/adventures-in-cs/README.md

 # Adventures in computer science

 This is my adventures into computer science using real world examples where possible.
 I never studied CS at university and therefore feel like i have some holes in my game.
-This is just a way of me improving my knowledge of some of the basics of computer science.
-Feel free to browse on.
+This is just a nice way of me improving my knowledge of some of the basics of computer science.

 ## Usage